redFrik/supercolliderStandaloneBBBheadless/README.md

 open the terminal on the BBB and type...

 * `sudo apt-get update`
-* `sudo apt-get install libcwiid-dev libfftw3-dev`
+* `sudo apt-get install libqt5sensors5 libqt5positioning5 libcwiid-dev libfftw3-dev`
 * `git clone git://github.com/redFrik/supercolliderStandaloneBBB --depth 1`

 NOTE: also install a working jackd.  see below.

-NOTE: to avoid audio dropouts on the BBB make sure you are running at 1GHz.
+NOTE: to avoid audio dropouts on the BBB under **Jessie** make sure you are running at 1GHz.
 The following command will change the governor from *ondemand* to *performance*.

 * `sudo cpufreq-set -g performance`

 and to make the change permanent run...

 * `echo 'GOVERNOR="performance"' | sudo tee /etc/default/cpufrequtils`

+Under Wheezy this does not seem to make any noticeable difference.

 startup
 --